echods/Roles/README.md

 ## Modify config file to set roles

-Add the roles you need for your application and descriptions in the config file
+Add the roles you need for your application and descriptions in the config file.
+Also change if you would like big integer migrations or note.

 ```
 'admin' => [